Find out more about Penal Code 3056 with this article.

 Ask a Lawyer About Custody While Awaiting a Parole Revocation Hearing

 Are you in custody while awaiting a parole revocation hearing?
 Penal Code 3056 determines where you will be housed.
 The Simmrin Law Group can help you handle a parole revocation hearing.
-Just call (310) 997-4688.
-You can also complete our online contact form.
-Reach out to a criminal defense lawyer in Los Angeles now.
+You can call us or complete our online contact form.